Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/DockingStation.md

   The fuel inventory of the docking station.
 ### Method <code id="get-inv">getInv</code> () → inventory
-Returns the cargo inventory of the docking station.
+Returns the cargo inventory of the docking staiton.

 <b>Return Values:</b>